jmacdotorg/volity/web-client/README.txt

-At this time, the most interesting bit is probably the stuff in the testbench/ subdirectory, which contains a web-based application for UI development, and a Tic Tac Toe example.
+At this time, the most interesting bit is probably the stuff in the testbench/ subdirectory, which contains a web-based application for UI development, and Tic Tac Toe examples in multiple UI formats.
 See the README.txt and documentation.html files there.

+The Volity-WebClient directory contains a set of Perl modules implementing the web client's server-side component.
+At the time of this writing, it's just a skeleton, with a proposed interface existing in the form of its own test suite.

 --- STATUS ---